manuGil/GitCoDev/gitcodev/lesson2.md

 git switch                     # new commmand (fails - fatal: missing branch or commit argument)
 ```

-Important Notes:
-- You must always specify the target branch when using git switch.
-Without a branch name or commit hash, Git doesn’t know what to switch to, hence the error.
-- git switch is a modern alternative to the older git checkout for branch operations, and it's more intuitive for switching branches.

 ```shell
 git switch B1                  # new argument: on branch B1
 ```